 Video games have morphed from quarter-eating arcade challenges with simple graphics and sound to sprawling, multivolume epics.
-The video game retail market was worth $790.7 million in the month of October alone—that’s more than twice what “Guardians of the Galaxy,” the recent box office champion, grossed domestically in all of 2014.
 As the art and storytelling attributes of video games have improved, the need for quality actors has increased.

-“It used to be so much more limited,” Ginny McSwain, who has directed voiceover actors in titles like “Mass Effect,” told Backstage.
+“It used to be so much more limited,” Ginny McSwain, who has directed voiceover actors in titles like “Mass Effect,” tells Backstage.

-Games are now reviewed for voice acting performances, said McSwain.
-“Players are actually listening to the performances more than they ever have before.”
+Games are now reviewed for voice acting performances, says McSwain: “Players are actually listening to the performances more than they ever have before.”